Best Tempered Glass Screen Protectors for iPhone 7

-What are the best tempered glass screen protectors for the iPhone 7?
+What are the best tempered-glass screen protectors for the iPhone 7?
 Here are our early favorites!

-iPhone 7 is here and that means if you want to keep that beautiful new screen as scratch and scuff-free as the day you bought it, you're going to want a screen protector.
-And if you want a screen protector, you're going to want a tempered glass screen protector.
+If you plan to keep your beautiful iPhone 7 screen as scratch- and scuff-free as the day you bought it, you're going to want a screen protector.
+And if you want a screen protector, you should consider a tempered-glass screen protector: They're more durable than your typical plastic cover and often provide more actual protection.
+Here are a couple of awesome options for you to consider!

 - Maxboost screen protector

-- Zagg Sapphire Defense
+- InvisibileShield Sapphire Defense

 - BodyGuardz premium glass screen protector